Where to stay in Santorini

 Of the three towns probably Pyrgos is my favourite.

 It’s located on a hill with a typical medieval architecture, so easy to get lost when you walk inside the town.
-A real labyrinth of small streets
+A real maze of tiny streets

 Also, in this case, you can feel more part of a Greek experience.

 The view to the east side is really majestic, to the wineries, in the foreground, and the Aegean see in the background.